Efrain-L/cse15l-lab-reports/week1labreport.md

 ```
 > * Entering this command will prompt for a password.
 Enter your password and hit enter.
 > NOTE: The password will be hidden in the terminal and it will look like you are not typing anything, so continue typing your password as normal.
-> After completing these steps, you should be greeted with a log in message in the terminal as shown below:
+> After completing these steps, you should be greeted with a log-in message in the terminal as shown below:
 ![Image](images/lgdin.png)

 > ***Step 3***